aws/aws-lc/PORTING.md

 ## X.509 Certificate Auto-Chaining Disabled by Default
 TLS client or server certificates are loaded using `SSL_CTX_use_certificate_chain_file` or `SSL_use_certificate_chain_file`.
-The file must contain the leaf certificate, and may be followed by one or more CA certificates (chain certificates) used to establish the authentisticty of the leaf certificate.
+The file must contain the leaf certificate, and may be followed by one or more CA certificates (chain certificates) used to establish the authenticity of the leaf certificate.

-By default AWS-LC does not perfom X.509 certificate auto-chaining when constructing the TLS client or server certificate to be sent over the TLS connection as part of a `Certificate` message frame.
-AWS-LC TLS client or server will only send the contents that were loaded by either `SSL_CTX_use_certificate_chain_file` or `SSL_use_certificate_chain_file`, that is to say the leaft and zero more CA chain certificates if provided.
+By default AWS-LC does not perform X.509 certificate auto-chaining when constructing the TLS client or server certificate to be sent over the TLS connection as part of a `Certificate` message frame.
+AWS-LC TLS client or server will only send the contents that were loaded by either `SSL_CTX_use_certificate_chain_file` or `SSL_use_certificate_chain_file`, that is to say the leaf and zero more CA chain certificates if provided.
 This differs from the default OpenSSL behavior, specifically when a single leaf certificate is provided without the accompanying chain.
-In such an instance OpenSSL will attempt to construct the chain of certificates from the configured trust store necessary to establish the authentisity of the leaf certificate, and will send that construct chain over the wire.
+In such an instance OpenSSL will attempt to construct the chain of certificates from the configured trust store necessary to establish the authenticity of the leaf certificate, and will send that construct chain over the wire.

 This behavior can be re-enabled in AWS-LC by clearing the `SSL_MODE_NO_AUTO_CHAIN` configuration flag.